PraveenAllam93/DataScience-BusinessCaseStudies/RootCauseAnalysis/README.md

    * Segmentation, grouping the data checking the issue over differnet groups like age, gender, marital status, exsitsing users vs new users, power users vs casual users....

-* External Data :
+*External Data*
+--
 * Chekcing if the competitor is doing good
 * It could also be due to seasonality or a major temporary event
 * Good PR

 *After all these steps we can get to a solution to solve the issue, the RCA should be done step by step which is a slow process sometimes but helps to solve the core issue*